nginxinc/nginx-controller-lab/docs/class1/module1/lab7.rst

 ===============================================================
-Reviewing configuration state through the API at a higher level
+Understand configuration state via the API
 ===============================================================

-Just like everything else, we can go and do a GET request to see if we're in a fully configured state.
+Just like with everything else in Controller, we can do a GET request to see if we're in a fully configured state.
+We're able to look at config state from a high-level, such as across an App or an Environment.

-We can see that state from a higher level order.
-We can actually take a look at the configuration state across an Application or Environment.

 For example: Within the `retail-dev` environment, we want to see: